davidaq/DropinJS/README.md

 What you can do with this library
 ---------------------------------

-Install the DropinJS developers tool (not required) with `npm install dropin`.
+Install the DropinJS developers tool (not required) with `npm install dropin-js`.

 Define module as a generator function in which you may write asynchronous logic as synchronous code by yielding Promises (Just as how you would do in `co`).